nicolecheng/finalproj/README.md

 			- this is the "boss level", so it'll have a cover page and an instructions page
 			- intro page to the game looks nice
 			- instructions page is coming along

-	- Yuki:
-			- Add background music into project
-			- Background music changes according to different setting
-			- Transitioning between scenes

 -January 24:
 	- Nicole:
 			- Dashing Geometry: title page and instructions page complete
 			- bug found: looping background has glitches
 			- bug fix: ^ fixed
 			- new feature: cute little red panda character with left and right-facing positions

- 	- Yuki :
-			- Finalizing the way background music is played
-			- create another folder to contain new game GeoDash
-			- Add new scene/final scene
-			- Wrote very cheesy script for character
-			- Still need to fix some bug with final scene
-			- Still need to complete the "minimize" and "maximize" functions for windows